 No outside guests are allowed (1-2 registered guests only) to keep peaceful integrity.

 Shoes are required to come off prior to entering the tent.

 Late check-out option is available on weekdays only (not available on Friday-Sunday).

 Wireless internet is available outside the property.
 However, the signal is often not strong enough to give good access inside of the property.
 The WIFI does, however, work fine for guests when they have individual phones.

 IMPORTANT NOTE: Hiking on the property is at the guest's own risk and is very steep and very limited.
 There is a short walk to a tucked in place that the host's like to call 'Amphitheatre," but beyond that hiking is strictly prohibited on the property (for guest safety) and even this trail is not recommended if it has recently rained, as the path can be very slick and ridden with tree trunks, pricker plants, and slippery leaves.

-By reserving through Glamping Hub, guests waive their rights to sue and agree to hold harmless Bella Green B&B, its agents, and owners of any accident, fall, loss, injury, etc. that could potentially occur on this hilltop propery that may could likely have a variety of bugs, insects, and/or other animals that share this space as well as any possible water run off when it rains and tripping elements (rocks, sticks, etc.) and accept full responsibility for these random situations as well as acts of God or the natural surroundings that could potentially harm or injure a guest.
+By reserving through Glamping Hub, guests waive their rights to sue and agree to hold harmless the property, its agents, and owners of any accident, fall, loss, injury, etc. that could potentially occur on this hilltop property that may could likely have a variety of bugs, insects, and/or other animals that share this space as well as any possible water runoff when it rains and tripping elements (rocks, sticks, etc.) and accept full responsibility for these random situations as well as acts of God or the natural surroundings that could potentially harm or injure a guest.
 If a guest is hurt, they are urged to call 911 in an emergency and/or contact the hosts.
 They can provide bentonite clay for bug bites or band-aids and ice for injuries if needed.
 Read More